 Practice writing with the conventions and structures you’re unfamiliar or uncomfortable with.
 For example, if you don’t know how to use a semi-colon, research this convention.
 Once you have learned how a semi-colon functions, challenge yourself to use three in your next writing assignment.
 The best way to remember grammatical structures you have learned is to actively use them in your writing.

 What can the Writing Center do to help?

-Although the consultants in the Writing Center are not editors, we can help you develop editing strategies.
-Our consultants can also help you practice writing with different grammar and punctuation features so that you can explore the uses that work best for you and the particular piece you’re writing.
+Although the consultants in the Writing Center are not editors, we can help you develop editing strategies and provide guided help with unfamiliar conventions.
+Our consultants can also help you practice writing with different grammar and punctuation conventions so that you can explore the techniques that work best for you and the particular piece you’re writing.
+While it’s best to learn these structures with something you have written, we can also help with general grammar or punctuation concerns.
 We also offer a variety of handouts that cover common grammar and punctuation conventions.